doughahn/unofficial-opf-guides/docs/organized-play/PFS/resources-options.md

 - The Thrill-Seeker background (page 75) grants ability boosts to Strength and Constitution.
 - Rolling Landing’s text (page 76) only affects the reaction used after a fall, not any reaction.
 - The Critical Success effect of Devrin’s Cunning Stance (page 78) to deny an enemy’s reaction only applies if an ally’s Strike is successful against a flat-footed enemy.

+## Lost Omens Highelm

+### Option Availability

+##### Standard

+All options are of standard availability unless specifically noted otherwise.

+##### Limited

+- Bloodhammer Reserve (page 86; basic version only) - turning into a shark on land will either remove a PC from an encounter or kill them.
+The higher-level versions are accessible with the Avid Collector–Highhelm boon.

+##### Restricted

+everair mask (page 112) - level 2 item which replicates higher-level consumables and spells

+### Clarifications

+- The Clan Lore feat (page 108) can only be used to join the clans listed on that page (or any future clans published in official products).
+You may not change the skills or clan selected during downtime.
+- A Forge-Blessed dwarf (page 109) can use their granted 1st-level spell once per scenario.
+Some deities in this book added alternate domains (such as Bolka’s toil domain).
+These are permitted for all followers of these deities.
+- Angradd (page 116) is printed with different divine abilities and Folgrit (page 119) is printed with a different divine skill from their initial printings in Gods & Magic.
+Players may use either the version from that book or this book, but cannot use both.
+This choice must be made at the time the character is created.
+- Folgrit’s third granted spell is 9th-level resplendent mansion as initially printed; the spell is not granted as a 6th-level spell.